-It's been over 20 years since email first entered the mainstream.
-It's hard to believe that after so much time and so many new technologies, email remains one of the most popular forms of business communication.
+It's been over 20 years since email first entered the world.
+Even after two decades and so many technology advancements, email remains one of the most popular forms of business communication.

-Today, we receive more email messages than ever before, causing many of us to feel as if we are drowning in our inbox.
+Even with digital messaging tools like Slack, we still receive more emails than we’d probably like—causing many to feel as if we are drowning in our inbox.
 But there are many ways you can enhance your communication without sinking in an ocean of new messages.

-Like most things that take on a following, Inbox Zero has a catchy name that can attract a lot of attention.
+Like many other buzzwords, Inbox Zero has a catchy name that can attract a lot of attention.
 Who doesn't want to have an empty inbox?
-But that’s not really the key to the Inbox Zero system.
-Rather, it's a method of attacking your email as opposed to reaching an end goal.
+Nobody—but that’s not really the key to the Inbox Zero system.
+Rather, it's geared around making active and efficient decisions about each email as opposed to reaching an end goal.

-Delete - Will you never need to refer to this email again?
-Delete it.
-Or archive it so that it leaves your inbox and you can search for it later if need be.
+Delete: Will you ever need to refer to this email again?
+If not, delete it.
+Or, archive it so that it leaves your inbox and you can search for it later if need be.
 The key to this step and the following three is to never keep read email in your inbox.

-Delegate – Are you the best person for this email request?
+Delegate: Are you the best person for this email request?
 If not, forward it to someone who is.
-You don't need to be a manager to delegate.
+You don't need to be a manager in order to delegate.
 Remember, just because you're capable of doing something, doesn't mean that you should be doing it.

-Defer - Will this message take a few minutes to reply?
+Defer: Will this message take a few extra minutes to reply?
 Do you need to find other files to attach to this email?
 Put a label on it or place it in a separate folder so you can deal with it AFTER you've gone through the rest of your new messages in your inbox.

-By taking these actions on each email you can quickly go through a large number of new messages in a matter of minutes.
+By taking these actions on each email, you can quickly go through a large number of new messages in a matter of minutes.
 And remember, don't worry if new messages come in while you are processing existing email.
-The goal is not to keep your inbox at zero.
-It’s about processing your messages fast so you can get to your most important work.
+The goal is not to keep your inbox at zero—it’s about processing your messages efficiently and allowing your mind to move on, so you can get to your most important tasks.

 Of course, you don't have to be a follower of Inbox Zero to get your email under control.
-There are other ways to deal with email so you can enjoy less stress as a result.
-Checking email less frequently can have a huge impact on your productivity.
+There are other ways to deal with incoming emails so you can enjoy less stress as a result.
+One method is checking email less frequently, which can have a huge impact on your productivity.

 Additionally, from a sheer numbers perspective the 3x/day group was spending on average 20% less time in their inboxes.
 As a result, they were able to spend more time on more important tasks throughout their week.